etaoko333/SkyeBank-Project/README.md

 - ARGOCD INSTALLATION LINK
 - You will redirected to this page
 - kubectl create namespace argocd
--kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/v2.4.7/manifests/install.yaml``
+-```kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/v2.4.7/manifests/install.yaml``
 - COMMANDS ARGOCD
 - By default, argocd-server is not publicly exposed.
 For this project, we will use a Load Balancer to make it usable:
 - kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'